 how not to be a target of crime in Cuenca)

-•Banks and big service businesses like ETAPA Internet all have manned guards with sawed off shot guns standing watch
+•Banks and big service businesses like ETAPA Internet all have manned guards with sawed off shot guns standing watch.
+Take off your hat and lift up your sunglasses or you will not be allowed in the bank.

 •Cuenca is quite artsy (there are lots of artisans here such as painters, potters, craftsmen, craftswomen, musical, dance, blanket making, sewing, basketry, etc.